Extra-2-Dew/ArchipelagoRandomizer/README.md

 * Deathlink: When you die, everyone dies.
 Of course, the reverse is true too.
 * Equip Outfits: Automatically equip outfits when you receive them.
 * Stackable Statuses: Makes it possible to stack multiple of the same status effect on Ittle and enemies, and allows Ittle to receive multiple positive statuses at once.
+* Chests Match Contents: Makes chests change color to reflect their contents.
+More details below.

 Once you have your info entered, press Back, and the game will attempt to connect to the server (or give you an error if it fails).
 The Archipelago logo will become colored.
 Now, simply input your file name (or just leave it as the default "Ittle") and press "Confirm" to start your adventure!